Skip to main navigation Skip to content Skip to footer

 Harvey survivors tell Texas House Urban Affairs Committee that safe housing is long overdue

-Harvey Recovery, State issues•by •Posted January 18, 2018
+Disaster Recovery, State issues•by Texas Housers Staff•Posted January 18, 2018

 Land Commissioner George P. Bush and Houston Mayor Sylvester Turner mostly blamed Congress and Washington politics for the slow…